retrosight/rest/guidelines.md

 * Services SHOULD use the `query` component of [RFC 3986 Uniform Resource Identifier (URI)](#RFC-3986) to denote secondary representations.
 * Services MAY create as many representations as is needed.
+  * Services are encouraged to do so in order to logically order the representations.
+  * Services are encouraged to do so to avoid overcomplicating paths.
 * Services MAY make the same representation available via multiple paths.
 * Services MAY make subsets of resources available in representations.